bakape/shamichan/docs/installation.md

 List of installation and update commands to set up meguca on Debian jessie.
 Use as a reference.
-All commands assume to be run as by the root user.
+All commands assume to be run by the root user.

 ##Install